kkrings/seawater/README.md

 the *googletest* project into your working copy.
 The test executable is configured via the `cmake` command line argument `-DBUILD_TESTING=ON`.
 After compilation via `make`, the unit tests can be executed via `ctest`.

+## How to create a coverage report

+The custom build type `-DCMAKE_BUILD_TYPE=Coverage` is provided for creating a coverage report.
+After executing `make`, simply execute `make coverage`.
+This creates a HTML coverage report in the `coverage` subdirectory.